August 14, 2014 | 5min read

 That’s for Android, but what about iOS?
 It’s much worse.
 There are some tools, but almost all of them are commercial:

 For over a year we were working on a project where security is especially important.
 We thought of something much simpler, yet very useful.
-We couldn't find a tool that could be good for us, so we developed our own.
-Now we turned it into reusable piece of software.
+We couldn’t find a tool that could be good for us, so we developed our own.

 We parse the Objective-C portion of Mach-O object files.
 Parse all classes, properties, methods and i-vars defined in that file.
 Then we read all system frameworks doing the same (parsing Objective-C code structure).
 Then for each symbol from your executable that isn’t present in system frameworks we generate a random identifier consisting of letters and digits.
 The generated list of symbols is then formatted as a header file with C-preprocessor defines.
 This file is then included in your .pch file.
 When you compile your application next time every class or method present in header file will get a new name.